mvdoc/famretino2/README.md

-# Analysis scripts and data for "THE TITLE"
+# Idiosyncratic, retinotopic bias in face identification modulated by personal familiarity

-This repository contains the analysis scripts and raw data for "The Title", by Matteo Visconti di Oleggio Castello, Morgan Taylor, Patrick Cavanagh, and M.  Ida Gobbini.
+This repository contains the analysis scripts and raw data for *Idiosyncratic, retinotopic bias in face identification modulated by personal familiarity* by Matteo Visconti di Oleggio Castello, Morgan Taylor, Patrick Cavanagh, and M.  Ida Gobbini.
 A preprint is available at XXX.

 All the analysis are provided as RMarkdown notebooks; a converted HTML version is already present in the directory that can be inspected using